SamueldeOliveiraBritto/Game-kills-mosquito/README.md

 # Game-kills-mosquito
-Game kills mosquito made in html, css and javascript
+Game kills mosquito made in html, css and javascript.
+Developed during the web development course, with structures in html, css and javascript.